mvdwetering/ynca/docs/PROTOCOL.md

 # YNCA Protocol recap

 This is a short collection of the basics for the YNCA protocol.
-The real specs are always leading!
+The final source of thruth is how the devices actually respond!

 Known receivers that support YNCA (there may be more):
 RX-V671, RX-A710, RX-V871, RX-A810, RX-A1010, RX-A2010 and RX-A3010